Search

 But is that really a problem?

-After all, you have to learn how to tie your shoes and floss your teeth, don’t you?
+After all, you had to learn how to tie your shoes and floss your teeth more or less correctly, didn’t you?

-The cool thing is, once you can walk with those shoes on, you can run.
+The cool thing is, once you can tie your shoes properly, you can walk.
+Once you can walk, you can run.

 The same thing goes with the Memory Palace technique.